 Music Admissions: Graduate

-Have music admissions questions?
-Contact our Admissions Director, Nathaniel Gowen, 413-545-6048 or email@example.com.
+Have music graduate admissions questions?
+Contact our Graduate Program Coordinator, Kelsea Aaberg, 413-545-0311 or firstname.lastname@example.org.

 Academic application forms for admission to graduate study are available from the UMass Amherst Graduate School web page or from the Graduate Admissions Office, Goodell Hall, (413) 545-0722, email@example.com.

 APPLICATION DEADLINES: For fall admission, the application deadline for all graduate programs in Music, except Music Theory, is February 1.
 The application deadline for graduate study in the Music Theory programs (MM, PhD) is January 15.
 Applications must be submitted by October 1 for spring admission.